What is Takhzyro and how is it used?

 There are no data on the presence of lanadelumab-flyo in human milk, its effects on the breastfed infant, or its effects on milk production.
 Lanadelumab-flyo was detected in the milk of lactating cynomolgus monkeys at approximately 0.2% of the maternal plasma concentration.
 The developmental and health benefits of breastfeeding should be considered along with the motherâ€™s clinical need for TAKHZYRO and any potential adverse effects on the breastfed infant from TAKHZYRO or from the underlying maternal condition.

 Available pharmacokinetic data in cynomolgus monkeys have shown excretion of lanadelumab-flyo in milk at approximately 0.2% of the maternal plasma level.

-The safety and effectiveness of TAKHZYRO in pediatric patients <12 years of age have not been established.
+The safety and effectiveness of TAKHZYRO in pediatric patients less than 2 years of age have not been established.

 The safety and effectiveness of TAKHZYRO were evaluated in a subgroup of patients (N=5) aged ≥65 years in Trial 1.
 Results of the subgroup analysis by age were consistent with overall study results [see ADVERSE REACTIONS, CLINICAL PHARMACOLOGY and Clinical Studies].